-3.27 In terms of achievability, the Local Plan Viability Assessment: Addendum (Nov 2017) provides evidence that in meeting the policy requirements for affordable housing within new

-- local plan policy H2, alongside other relevant obligations of the plan, both greenfield and brownfield sites are viable.
-These assumptions relating to viability are also been applied to sites that are part greenfield and part brownfield. - 3.28 In addition to the LAQs sent out to land owners, which collects information on the anticipated timescale sites could be developed and referred to in the suitability section above, the Council also sends out questionnaires annually to developers and agents of sites with planning permission for housing and sites allocated for housing in the adopted Craven Local Plan to ascertain when sites will be developed.
-The responses from both these questionnaires, together with the Council's Local Plan Viability Assessment: Addendum (Nov 2017) will inform judgement on achievability. - 3.29 In terms of achievability of employment sites, paragraph 2.42 of the Council's Employment Land Review (March 2017) (Ec002) states that 'The District is characterised by relatively positive labour market indicators including high levels of economic activity, low claimant unemployment and generally low levels of deprivation.
+- 3.26 In terms of achievability, the Local Plan Viability Assessment: Addendum (Nov 2017) provides evidence that in meeting the policy requirements for affordable housing within the adopted local plan policy H2, alongside other relevant policy requirements set out in the local plan, both greenfield and brownfield sites are viable.
+These assumptions relating to viability are also applied to sites that are part greenfield and part brownfield.
+The Council's Local Plan Viability Assessment: Addendum (Nov 2017) will therefore be used to inform the judgement on the achievability of SHELAA sites. - 3.27 The responses from the LAQs, questionnaires sent to developers and agents of sites with planning permission and sites allocated in the adopted Craven Local Plan will inform judgement on achievability. - 3.28 In terms of achievability of employment sites, paragraph 2.42 of the Council's Employment Land Review (March 2017) (Ec002) states that 'The District is characterised by relatively positive labour market indicators including high levels of economic activity, low claimant unemployment and generally low levels of deprivation.
 It is reasonable to consider the district is a functional economic area in its own right.'
-This evidence therefore indicates that Craven has a relatively healthy economy and informs the assessment of achievability of employment sites in the SHELAA. - 3.30 Table 2 below sets out the criteria used for assessing the achievability of sites, which is informed by details provided by landowners and developers via the questionnaires and existing evidence relating to Local Plan Viability and employment land.
+This evidence therefore indicates that

+Craven has a relatively healthy economy and informs the assessment of achievability of employment sites in the SHELAA.

+3.29 Table 3 below sets out the criteria used for assessing the achievability of sites, which is informed by details provided by landowners and developers via the questionnaires and existing evidence relating to Local Plan Viability and employment land.